 It is within the context of nascent national fervor that the study of the Vikings began.
 Not surprisingly, they (the Vikings) were immediately painted as an enemy who threatened civilization and had to be defeated (us against them).
 In fact, the triumph of Christendom over “the ravages of heathen men”, as written in the Anglo Saxon Chronicle, was regarded as a pivotal, divinely ordained achievement, exploited by the governments of Europe as a means to further incite national pride.
 This fearsome enemy from long ago, however, did not yet have a name.
 What then to call these invaders who attempted to thwart the Christian kingdoms of Europe?

 No one really knows where 19th century historians, and later, society, picked up the word for use in non-Scandinavian languages.
 It may have been borrowed directly from the Scandinavians of the day, or perhaps taken directly from the Sagas of the Icelanders.
-Historian Eleanor Rosamund Barraclough explains in her book, Beyond the Northlands, that the first modern use of the word Viking was recorded in 1807, three years before Queen Victoria’s coronation.
+Historian Eleanor Rosamund Barraclough explains in her book, Beyond the Northlands, that the first modern use of the word Viking was recorded in 1807, three decades before Queen Victoria’s coronation.
 The word wasn’t reserved for the “men who roved”, but instead referred to the entire Norse world.
 It is, woefully, a product of the “us against them” mentality, and an unfortunate oversimplification and mischaracterization of a time and people we now know to have been far more complex than previously acknowledged.
 From 1807 forward, this usage dominated the histories and the arts of the 19th and 20th centuries, and is by-and-large how most people use the word today.

 So, Do You Use the Word Viking Correctly?